Arch Fetish

 Overview

 The arch is the longitudinal curve formed by the tarsal and metatarsal bones and the tendons of the instep.
-In arch-focused interest, this curve — its height, the shape it makes when the foot points or flexes, and the way it deepens when a foot is arched in a heel or en pointe — is the central object of attraction.
+In arch-focused interest, this curve, its height, the shape it makes when the foot points or flexes, and the way it deepens when a foot is arched in a heel or en pointe, is the central object of attraction.
+Enthusiasts often distinguish a high, pronounced arch (the most commonly named preference) from flatter or lower insteps, and some describe the appeal in terms of the taut, sculpted line the arch produces when the foot is fully pointed.
 The interest rarely exists in isolation: it typically sits alongside an appreciation of the sole, the toes, and the overall line of the foot, which is why dedicated arch-only research is essentially absent and the topic is documented as a sub-preference within foot partialism rather than a distinct diagnosis.
+It is a preference for a feature, not a separate paraphilia.

 History & origins